 Wednesday 9th October 265 KM 165 M

 Once I’m showered and ready after waking up I walk to a well rated diner close to downtown for breakfast.
 Although the service is slow the food is good and then it’s a short stroll to the Alabama Sate Capitol Building and subsequently the Civil Rights Memorial Center, which is dedicated to the men and women who lost their lives during the movement for racial equality.
 Afterwards I head to the Freedom Rides Museum, located in the old Greyhound coach station.
-It was closed down back in 1996 and as it was built during an era of racial segregation the colored and white only sections are still distinctly marked as a reminder of the inequality that existed.
+It was closed down back in 1996 and as it was built during an era of racial segregation with the colored and white only sections still distinctly marked as a reminder of the inequality that existed.
 The aim of the freedom riders was to end the segregation not only in waiting rooms, but also ticket counters, restrooms, lunch counters and of course seating.
 A group of young university students both black and white set off in 1961 from Washington D.C. to New Orleans to promote this ideal of racial equality.
 However, predictably they were met with resistance and in Alabama it was particularly strong with groups of racist men attacking the riders when they arrived at this very bus station with the police deliberately arriving late.
 One freedom rider, Jim Zwerg, was born in Appleton, Wisconsin and was on exchange at Fisk University, Tennessee from Beloit College, Wisconsin and he was so badly beaten that he couldn’t continue the journey.
 In Anniston, Alabama the coach was attacked and lit on fire by klansman with the police again not providing any assistance and the freedom riders were attacked when they tried to escaped from the burning vehicle.
 Despite having to fly the rest of the journey from Birmingham to New Orleans the freedom riders were successful in ending racial segregation in coach transportation.
 My final visit to a museum is the Legacy Museum, tracing the historical origins of racial segregation back to slavery, which was based on notions of non white people being of a racially inferior complex.
 The museum also indicates how discrimination has become more subtle or indirect in areas such as education, housing, employment and crime.
 My Greyhound coach to Atlanta is delayed by an hour and so after lunch I sip on a light beer in a bar not far from the current bus station.
 The journey takes just under three hours and upon arrival I find that not many restaurants are open in the downtown area near the coach station.
 Eventually I find a restaurant serving mediocre Chinese fast food.
 The only positive thing about this place is that it’s near the bus stop that will take me to my Airbnb.
 It’s a short journey to what turns out to be a bed and breakfast kinda place.
 My room is spacious, clean and comfortable with a huge bathroom.
 Plus loads of snacks, fruit and both hot and cold drinks are provided so I make a herbal tea and help myself to an oatmeal cookie.
 I turn on the TV and watch Wednesday night’s AEW (All Elite Wrestling) Dynamite show.
 It’s a new promotion and I have heard good things about it and I was particularly impressed from this evening’s performances.
 I have been a fan of pro wrestling since I was a young teenager and my interest hasn’t waned as I have got older.
 Once the show is over I do some reading and then I’m off to sleep.

 Thursday 10th October

 I take the bus into downtown Atlanta once I’m showered and ready.
 I have breakfast in a diner and again although service is slow my meal is pretty decent.
 I’m gonna spend most of the day in the Martin Luther King Jr. National Historical Center.
 It takes around 25 minutes or so to walk over from the restaurant.
 My first task is to visit the information center to register for the tour of the King family home.
-The first tour I can get on is at 2 so I spend the first couple of hours learning more about the life and work of Dr King.
+The first tour I can get on is at two o'clock so I spend the first couple of hours learning more about the life and work of Dr King.
 I read every single information card, and as always taking lots of photos for future teaching use.
 Many people associate Martin Luther Kind Jr. with racial equality but he wanted to raise living standards for all Americans, regardless of race.
 In 1967 a Poor People’s Campaign was promoted to represent the common problems of both poor whites and blacks.
 For me this is his legacy and why he is a personal hero of mine - and along with many other people too, irrespective of skin tone.
 Before the tour I pop over the road to see the Ebeneezer Baptist Church where Dr King was baptised and become a minister at the age of 19, although it was also the building where his mother was tragically shot in 1974.
 I also visit the tomb of both Mrs Coretta Scott King which lies next to her husband’s and the eternal peace flame.
-For the guided house tour no photos or video recoding is allowed but it was a special experience to visit the home where a hero of mine was born and grew up and a fundamental figure in the Civil Rights Movement.
+For the guided house tour no photos or video recording is allowed but it's still such a special experience to visit the home where a hero of mine was born and grew up and a fundamental figure in the Civil Rights Movement.
 Once the tour is over I walk back to downtown Atlanta and get some Indian food for carry out.
 I take the bus back to my Airbnb and eat half of the food and put the rest in the fridge for later and go to my room for a nap.
 I wake up and watch the cult classic comedy film White Chicks whilst also watching the Thursday night game between the Patriots and Giants.
 The Patriots are annoyingly looking good.
 I can’t be bothered to watch the final quarter and the movie has ended so I read for a while before going to sleep.

 Friday 11th October 1840 KM 1150 M

 I have a few hours to spare before my flight today so I have booked a ticket for Georgia Aquarium - the world’s largest aquarium.
-I check out of my Airbnb and catch the bus into town.
-The aquarium is located just north of downtown and to get there I have to walk through Centennial Olympic Park - the Olympic Games were held here back in 1996.
+I check out of my Airbnb and catch a bus into town.
+The aquarium is located just north of downtown and to get there I have to walk through Centennial Olympic Park, where the Olympic Games were held here back in 1996.
 I spend a couple of hours in the aquarium and although it’s busy it’s not overcrowded, which usually takes place during school and public holidays as well as weekends.
-A particular highlight for me is the Dolphin show in a small indoor type arena.
+A particular highlight for me is the dolphin show in a small indoor type arena.
 For lunch I walk back into downtown and pop into a nice Mediterranean restaurant.
 I have an hour until I need to catch a train to the airport so I nip to a bar for a drink.
 My flight is scheduled at 4 so I arrive at security with over an hour to go.
 However the flight is delayed so I end up leaving Atlanta an hour late - but at least I get some nice sleep on the plane.
 By the time I am picked up by Ed it’s just past half 5.
 As soon as I get to the Haydin family household I collect my car and I’m off for Madison.
 Although it’s cold driving conditions are good.
-I’m gonna be staying with my mate Craig Steinberg for a “boys weekend”.
-His wife Beth Richter is away and as soon as I have arrived at their home I’m in the shower to freshen up and wear some warmer clothing for our Friday night out.
+I’m gonna be staying with my mate Craig for a “boys weekend”.
+His wife Beth is away and as soon as I have arrived at their home I’m in the shower to freshen up and wear some warmer clothing for our Friday night out.
 We take an Uber to downtown Madison and the first task is to find a restaurant for Friday fish fry.
 It takes a few attempts to find somewhere and when we do it’s nowhere as good as the Redwood Inn back in Green Bay.
-Craig and I bar hop around State Street meeting quite a few Spartans fans who also being from Michigan will be heading to Lambeau for the Monday night Packers-Lions game.
+Craig and I bar hop around State Street meeting quite a few Spartans fans who being from Michigan will also be heading to Lambeau for the Monday night Packers-Lions game.
 It ends up being both a late and big night in Madison before getting an Uber back to Craig’s place.

 Saturday 12th October